 If you are a past grantee, keep in mind that historical funding amounts will have no influence over funding levels for this year.

-9. We were a past health or education grantee and didn’t receive an invitation.
+8. If we were a past Health, Education, or Arts grantee and didn’t receive an invitation.
 Did our organization do something wrong?

 Unfortunately the Foundation has finite resources and is unable to support all of the quality nonprofit organizations doing important work in greater Long Beach.
 One of the goals of the strategic planning process was to focus our grant-making in a number of ways (including identifying a primary geographic constituency as well as focused program areas) in order to best leverage our funding for impact.
 Yet this also means that unfortunately, we cannot continue to support past grantees that are not well- aligned with our focus.
 Determinations regarding grant program invitations were solely based upon this measure of programmatic fit.